Rhodes, Greater Manchester

 Rhodes is a suburb of the town of Middleton, in the Rochdale district of Greater Manchester, England.
-In 2018 it had an estimated population of 2917.
+In 2018, it had an estimated population of 2,917.

 Amenities

 Rhodes has a church called All Saints on Manchester Old Road, a primary school called Little Heaton Church of England Primary School on Boardman Lane and a hotel called the Comfort Inn Manchester North on Manchester Old Road.
 Rhodes formerly had a Primitive Methodist church on Chapel Street.

 History

 Rhodes was a chapelry in Middleton parish.
-In 1833 the great calico-printing works were established.
+From the late 1700s it became the site of a bleaching and calico printing works established by Daniel Burton (1744-1812) in conjunction with his cotton mill nearby in the centre of Middleton.
+The works passed into the hands of Salis Schwabe (1800-1853) in December 1832, who built up what according to the ODNB was "the largest calico-printing complex in Britain, covering an area of 31 acres, famously boasting the tallest factory chimney in the industrial north (some said in Europe), and employing a labour force of more than 750."
+The chimney, nicknamed the "Colossus of Rhodes", was ultimately demolished brick by brick between 1979 and 1982, and the land around it redeveloped for housing.